Landed gentry: Occupations

-The primary meaning of landed gentry encompasses those members of the land-owning classes who are not members of the peerage.
-It was an informal designation: one belonged to the landed gentry if other members of that class accepted one as such.
-A newly rich man who wished his family to join the gentry (and they nearly all did so wish), was expected not only to buy a country house and estate, but often also to sever financial ties with the business which had made him wealthy in order to cleanse his family of the "taint of trade", depending somewhat on what that business was.
-However, during the 18th and 19th centuries, as the new rich of the Industrial Revolution became more and more numerous and politically powerful, this expectation was gradually relaxed.
-From the late 16th-century, the gentry emerged as the class most closely involved in politics, the military and law.
+From the late 16th-century, the gentry emerged as the class most closely involved in politics, the military and law profession.
 It provided the bulk of Members of Parliament, with many gentry families maintaining political control in a certain locality over several generations (see List of political families in the United Kingdom).
 Owning land was a prerequisite for suffrage (the civil right to vote) in county constituencies until the Reform Act 1832; until then, Parliament was largely in the hands of the landowning class.